 ANTISEPTIC HAND GEL

-SWIMWEAR FOR AGUAS CALIENTES HOT POOLS: Towels can be rented for 3 soles.
+SWIMWEAR FOR AGUAS CALIENTES HOT SPRINGS: Towels can be rented for 3 soles.

-FLIP FLOPS / THONGS / SANDALS: If you wish to have a shower on the third night.
+FLIP FLOPS / SANDALS: If you wish to have a shower on the third night.

 SAM Travel Peru Team!!